-Housing Authority of the City of Reno NV001

-MTW PHA NAME MTW PHA NUMBER/HA CODE

-WARNING: Anyone who knowingly submits a false jury that the information provided above is true and correct. claim or makes a false statement is subject to criminal and/or civil fines, and civil and administrative penalties.
-(18 U.S.C. §§ 287, 1001,

-Dave Aiazzi Chairman, Board of Commissioners
+Housing Authority of the City of Reno NV001 MTW PHA NAME MTW PHA NUMBER/HA CODE WARNING: Anyone who knowingly submits a false penalties, including confinement for up to 5 years, rjury that the information provided above is true and correct. e claim or makes a false statement is subject to criminal and/or civil fines, and civil and administrative penalties.
+(18 U.S.C. §§ 287, 1001, 1010, 1012; 31 U.S.C. §3729, 3802).
+Chairman Board of Commissioners Dave Aiazzi NAME OF AUTHORIZED OFFICIAL Chairman, Board of Commissioners TITLE form HUD 50900: Certifications of Compliance (3/2021)

-NAME OF AUTHORIZED OFFICIAL TITLE

-SIGNATURE SIGNATURE MATE 18, 2023

-form HUD 50900: Certifications of Compliance (3/2021)